Aetopia/Lunar-Client-Lite-Launcher/README.md

 # Lunar-Client-Lite-Launcher
-A lightweight launcher for Lunar Client.
+A lightweight and unlocked launcher for Lunar Client.
 ## What is Lunar Client Lite?
 Lunar Client Lite is a simple lightweight launcher which features the following:
 1. Quick Version Switching